RobbyLawrence/bouncing-balls/README.md

-# planar-graphs
+# Bouncing Balls
-This repository contains files pertaining to different planar graph generation methods in Rust.
+This repository contains a small screensaver that contains multi-colored bouncing balls.